-Questar announced this past fall that touchscreen devices will be supported for the operational CBT spring 2019 administration.
+NWEA does not support touchscreen devices with flip screens.
 However, this is specific to student testing devices that are using touchscreens as "standard" laptop screens.
 There are some new devices on the market, such as those offered by Lenovo and Dell, that allow the computer screen to be "flipped" to become/function like a tablet device instead of a standard laptop device.
 These devices are also referred to as 2:1 devices.
-Questar has not developed for or tested for those flipped-screen tablet devices for the operational CBT 2019 administration.

 Students may not use the devices in flipped-screen tablet mode for the operational CBT exams.